aaronbloomfield/pdr/labs/lab08-64bit/index.md

 In the report, you should explain all the items in *one* of the categories below (either objects or parameter passing).
 For the post-lab, you will need to have all items from both categories explained.
 We are looking for significant evidence that you were able to complete some work during the in-lab, and thus are not setting page length requirements.

 Recall that using the `-S` flag with clang++ will generate the assembly code.
 You will also want to use the `-mllvm --x86-asm-syntax=intel` flags.

-### clang++ and the Calling Convention ###

-As discussed in class (specifically, [here](../../slides/08-x86.html#clangconventionbreak)), clang will often optimize away many parts of the calling convention, and has even been known to pass parameters in registers.
-So if you see code that is unexpected, trace it by hand to determine what is really happening.
-Likely, it is an optimization of the calling convention.
-To avoid this in the in-lab, use g++ rather than clang++ to compile.
-The correct g++ flags are `-S -m32 -masm=intel`.

 ### In-lab 8 topics: you must do ALL of these for the post-lab, but only ONE of these for the in-lab ###